 It is crucial to understand what these terms mean before we detail the differences between the sell-side vs. buy-side.

 - Sell-Side vs. Buy-Side – Differences

-- 4 Sell-Side vs. Buy-Side – M&A Context
+- Sell-Side vs. Buy-Side – M&A Context

 It deals with the investment banking industry.
-The primary function of those working on sell-side is to help companies raise funds via debt and equity.
-They also help the companies to sell those securities to the institutional investors, including pension funds, hedge funds, insurance companies, and more.
+The primary function of those working on the sell-side is to help companies raise funds via debt and equity.
+They also help the companies to sell those securities to institutional investors, including pension funds, hedge funds, insurance companies, and more.

 It primarily refers to institutional investors or those investors who invest in the securities.
 We can also say that they represent part of the financial market that buys and invest in securities with the objective of fund management.
-Asset management firms, hedge funds, insurance companies are some excellent examples of buy-side firms.
+Asset management firms, hedge funds, and insurance companies are some excellent examples of buy-side firms.

 Sell-Side vs. Buy-Side – Differences

 Following are the differences between the sell-side vs. buy-side: